Painting Cabinets with Fusion Mineral Paint

 - Remove all cabinet doors, drawers and hardware.
 I recommend prepping and painting both sides of your cabinet doors so that when you’re done and open your cabinets you’re never reminded of the old finish that you so badly wanted to get rid of.
 Note: Make sure to label all hinges so that they go back onto the same doors they came off of.
 You’ll thank me later!

 - Clean all cabinets well with TSP.
 I recommend Fusion TSP because it does not require rinsing or wearing gloves and it doesn’t interfere with paint adhesion.
-Please make sure if you’re not using Fusion TSP that you rinse your cabinets off before moving to the next step.
+Please make sure if you’re not using Fusion TSP that you rinse your cabinets off before moving to the next step or it may leave a residue that could interfere with paint adhesion.
 After TSP dries throughly you’re ready for the next step.
 Usually within 30mins to 1 hr.

 - Scuff Sand all surfaces.
 I use the Fusion Sanding Pad which is 220 grit.
 If you use regular sand paper or a sander you can use 150-220 grit.
 This is simply putting micro scratches in the surface of the cabinets giving the paint something to stick to.
 If you’re unsure of how to do this you can watch a video here.
 Sanding always sounds daunting but I promise it’s really not that hard!

 - Rinse – Use plain water to wipe all the saw dust off your surfaces.
 Allow surfaces to throughly dry 30 mins to 1 hr.
 Should be dry to the touch.